Matiasus/framework/README.md

 - [Cookie](#cookie)
 - [Session](#session)
 ### Config
 Class is responded for load and parse config ini file.
-Contain parse objects that decompose config file into array.
+It contains instance of parse class that decompose config file into array.
 Config variable can be called by two getter methods
 - ```get($key)``` - which return string stored under called key and throw exception if no exists
 - ```getArray($key)``` - return array stored under called key and throw exception if no exists
 ## Objects